scanapi/website/_tutorials/page5.md

 $ source .env
 ```

+> Do not commit your `.env` file, it should not be added to the version control.
+> To avoid any future mistakes, make sure to add `.env` to `.gitignore` so no-one accidentally
+> pushes the `.env` containing secrets to the repository.

 ## Using Env Vars

 It is time to use the exported env vars in the ScanAPI specification in order to access `/login`.